Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Sunshine North has 43 active public transport stops, all of which are bus stops.
-These stops are served by 8 different routes that together facilitate 1559 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living 281 meters from the nearest stop.
-As a predominantly residential area, most residents commute outwards.
-Cars remain the primary mode of transportation for 84% of residents, while 9% use trains.
-On average, there are 1.4 vehicles per dwelling.
+Sunshine North has 43 active public transport stops, all serving buses.
+These stops are covered by 8 different routes, offering a total of 1,559 weekly passenger trips.
+Transport accessibility is good, with residents typically living 281 meters from the nearest stop.
+Most residents commute outwards daily.
+Cars are the primary mode of transport, used by 84% of residents, while 9% use trains.
+On average, there are 1.4 vehicles per household.

 According to the 2021 Census, 17.5% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 222 trips per day across all routes, equating to approximately 36 weekly trips per individual stop.
+Across all routes, service frequency averages 222 trips per day, equating to approximately 36 weekly trips per stop.

 Frequently Asked Questions - Transport